What is sublimation?

 • Polyester fabrics (think performance tees, jerseys, etc.)

-• Items with a polymer coating (mugs, tumblers, mousepads, coasters)
+• Items with a polymer coating (coozies, mousepads, coasters, bags, blankets, the list goes on!)

-If you’re looking for bold, all-over prints or highly detailed artwork, this is where sublimation shines.
+If you’re looking for bold, all-over prints or highly detailed artwork, that feel soft to the touch sublimation is the way to go!

 Why Sublimation?